How to Build an On-Demand Delivery App: Mobile & Web Applications

-- Chat with the courier & the bar to leave comments.
+- The chat with the courier & a bar to leave comments.

-It’s a great idea to add a real-time order tracker so users can monitor their order “traveling” the city.
+It’s a great idea to add a real-time order tracker so users can monitor their orders while they “travel” hrough the city.

 From here, you should allow users to access the payment gateway.
-And don’t forget to offer them pay in cash on receiving.
+And don’t forget to offer them to pay in cash upon receiving their orders.

-Or if you don’t have particular partners and deliver anything users would like you to, this is a screen for them to place an order.
+Or, if you don’t have particular partners and deliver anything users want you to, this is a screen for them to place an order.